elewah/RadViz-Plotly/README.md

 </p>

 ## About
+RadViz-Plotly is An Open-Source Python package that data scientists can use to draw the 2D, and 3D Radial Visualization (RadViz) plots for any high-dimensional datasets.
+Using the 3D/2D RadViz plot, we can have a broad vision for data distribution on all provided dimensions to understand the data and discover hidden insights.
+The Radviz-Plotly package has two functions, 2DRadViz that plots the 2D Radial visualization and 3DRadViz that plots Radial visualization, using the powerful interactive tools in Plotly library.
 The RadViz-Plotly package has two functions, 2DRadViz for plotting the 2D Radial visualization, and 3DRadViz for drawing the 3D Radial visualization, using the powerful interactive tools in the Plotly library.
 A research group on the IoT lab at Ontario tech university developed it.

 ## Citations